 Cullings of fish below harvest size are programmed events with the main objective to preserve the fish health situation of a locality, usually triggered by the presence of a disease.
 Each country has their own set of rules, including the type of disease to be culled and the time schedule to reduce the possibilities of transmission to other farms and companies.
-Also, when needed, Cermaq's Fish Health team can propose culling events in order to maintain the general sanitary condition of an area.
+Also, when needed, Cermaq's Fish

+Health team can propose culling events in order to maintain the general sanitary condition of an area.

-During 2017, nine cullings were reported in Cermaq Chile, where the fish were removed and transported to final disposal after rejection during split handling and complying with all local regulations.
-Cermaq Canada and Cermaq Norway reported no cullings in 2017.
+During 2018, 19 sanitary cullings were reported in Cermaq Chile, where the fish were removed and transported to final disposal after rejection during split handling and complying with all local regulations.
+Cermaq Canada had one culling in September 2018 after recommendation by a vetrinarian.
+Cermaq Norway reported no culling events in 2018.